 The Learn Deep Fellows Program is a community based approach to equip and prepare Milwaukee area teachers to provide K-12 students with real world Learning Experiences that develop the talents students need to go out into the world.
 This includes the abilities to work effectively as a team to understand a problem, prototype and test potential solutions.
 In the digital age, this also includes understanding how to leverage data and technology to better understand the problem at hand or as part of a potential solution.
 This presents a unique opportunity to introduce computational thinking and tools in the context of issues that have meaning for students.

-The first cohort of Fellows will kick off in May, with work over the summer to envision and design projects which will run over the course of the 2021-22 school year.
+Our first cohort of Fellows was selected in May of 2021, and worked over the summer to envision and design a series of projects which will run over the course of the 2021-22 school year.
 A new cohort of teachers will launch each spring

 The Fellows Program has three key goals: